MattSainsbury-Dale/FRKv2_src/README.md

 ## Instructions

 To reproduce the results please download this repository (see [here](https://superuser.com/a/1309684) for steps to download a repository).
 In terminal, navigate to the top directory of the repository.
-It is important that the working directory is the top directory because the scripts use references to ./src/, ./img/, ./results/, and so on.
-Then, one may use the makefile to automatically populate the img/ and results/ directories.
+It is important that the working directory is the top directory because the scripts use references to src/, img/, results/, and so on.
+Then, one may use the `makefile` to automatically populate the img/ and results/ directories.
 The targets in the makefile correspond to subsections of Sections 3 and 4 of the manuscript.
-Specially, the main targets are
-- `all`	Produces all of the figures and results in the manuscript
+- `make all`	Produces all of the figures and results in the manuscript
-  - `Poisson_sim` Produces the figures and results of Section 3.1
+  - `make Poisson_sim` Produces the figures and results of Section 3.1
-  - `Negbinom_sim` Produces the figures and results of Section 3.2
+  - `make Negbinom_sim` Produces the figures and results of Section 3.2
-  - `Heaton` Produces the FRK v.2 entry of the Heaton et al. (2019) comparison study table shown in Section 3.4
+  - `make Heaton` Produces the FRK v.2 entry of the Heaton et al. (2019) comparison study table shown in Section 3.4
-  - `MODIS` Produces the figures and results of Section 4.1 (see below for some considerations)
+  - `make MODIS` Produces the figures and results of Section 4.1 (see below for some considerations)
-  - `Am` Produces the figures and results of Section 4.2
+  - `make Am` Produces the figures and results of Section 4.2
-  - `Sydney` Produces the figures and results of Section 4.3
+  - `make Sydney` Produces the figures and results of Section 4.3
-  - `Chicago` Produces the figures and results of Section 4.4 To wipe the populated directories after a call to make, simply enter `make clean`.
+  - `make Chicago` Produces the figures and results of Section 4.4

+To wipe the populated directories after a call to make, simply enter `make clean`.

 ### Data